Syntax Document

 Usage Example

-// Define a generic struct
+// define generic struct

 type pair<T, U> = struct {